RonenTGreat/100-days-of-code/log.md

 Day 96: January 29 2021

 **Today's Progress**: Creating a v2 of my todo list app, adding a database to it.

+Day 97: January 30 2021

+**Today's Progress**: An exhausting day, my code for some reason is not working.
+I am just tired and want to give up!